Prajwal-101/CPU-Scheduling-Visualizer/README.md

 **WHAT I DID IN THIS PROJECT?**

-In the project code I provided, it appears that I have developed a C++ program for simulating and visualizing various CPU scheduling algorithms.
+I have developed a C++ program for simulating and visualizing various CPU scheduling algorithms.
 Here's what I did in this project:

 1. **User Interface Design**:
    - I designed a text-based user interface (UI) for the program.
 The UI displays menus, process information, and scheduling results in the console.